 Louis Brandt founded Omega in 1848 in La Chaux-de-Fonds, Switzerland.
 Operating from a small workshop in his family’s villa, the company was initially known as La Generale Watch Co.
 In the beginning, Brandt assembled key-wound pocket watches made from parts supplied by local craftsmen.
 He sold his watches throughout Europe, with England being his primary market.
+After the elder son Louis-Paul entered the business in 1877, the company was called Louis Brandt & Fils.
 Louis Brandt died in 1879 and his sons, Louis-Paul and César, took over the family business, inspired by their father’s passion for watchmaking.

 19 ligne calibre

 Omega was awarded the Grand Prix at the Universal Exposition, Paris in 1900.
-This was in recognition for the technological advancements achieved by the entire Omega collection.
+This was in recognition of the technological advancements achieved by the entire Omega collection.

 Due to the fact that the Omega movements were incredibly accurate and easy to repair and service the watches gained in popularity around the world.
-By 1909 Omega had expanded its distribution network to such an extent that their watches were available across all six continents.
+By 1909 Omega had expanded its distribution network to such an extent that its watches were available across all six inhabited continents.

 During the First World War, Omega watches were used by the British Royal Flying Corps as official timekeepers for their combat units.
 In the 1960s Omega watches were the choice of NASA for their moon missions.
 Omega has a long history in the horological world and is responsible for a number of significant innovations.